 People, who don’t necessarily want to follow conventions and want to have creative neighbours during their holiday in the mountains.
 In theory, you can spend a whole week in Miramonte, sitting on the terrace, working on your laptop.

-Double room from 70 euros per person including breakfast, light lunch and dinner.
+Double room from 80 euros per person including breakfast.